JSB2010/Eli-Barkin-Be-Mitzvah-Website/email-deliverability-faq.md

 ## Best Practices

 ### Q: How often should we be sending emails to our guests?
 **A:** Limit mass emails to important updates only.
-For Eli's Bar Mitzvah, good occasions include:
+For Eli's Be Mitzvah, good occasions include:
 - Initial invitation
 - Important updates about venue/timing
 - Week-before reminders